airslice/reearth-plugin-basic-sidebar/README.md

 ## Overview

-- This is a reearth plugin.
+- This is a reearth plugin designed to be used as a template to enable developers focus on content of sidebar.
-- This is a basic sidebar with some features:
+- Features:
   - Show / Hide (minimal size and show a menu button).
   - Tabs with responsive height.
-- This project use:
+- Work with:
   - React
   - [Antd](https://ant.design/components/overview/)